 Cassandra Lewis

 Cassandra Lewis is an award-winning writer.
-A Delaware Division of the Arts Individual Artist Fellow and a Tin House Winter Workshop alum, her short stories, plays, and nonfiction essays have been included in 10 books.
-She has contributed to several other publications, such as The New Yorker, Broad Street Review, The Belladonna Comedy, Mutha Magazine, Head Stuff, Boston Literary Magazine, NYC Playwrights, Stanford Social Innovation Review, and The Village Voice.
+A Delaware Division of the Arts Individual Artist Fellow, a Tin House Workshop, and Bread Loaf Environmental Writers' Conference alum, her plays and nonfiction essays have been included in 10 books.
+She has contributed to several other publications, such as The New York Times, The New Yorker, The Rumpus, Broad Street Review, The Belladonna Comedy, Mutha Magazine, Head Stuff, Boston Literary Magazine, NYC Playwrights, Stanford Social Innovation Review, and The Village Voice.

 Her plays have been produced in London, New York, Dublin, Chicago, San Francisco, Los Angeles, and other cities.
 She served as an adjudicator for the Barrymore Awards for Excellence in Theatre from 2018-2023 and was shortlisted for the London-based Alpine Fellowship Theatre Prize.
 She earned an MFA in Writing from New College of California in San Francisco and also completed The University of Iowa’s Irish Writing Program in Dublin, Ireland.